Northern Lights in Anchorage

 Mirror Lake (Eagle River)

 North of Anchorage proper.
-On calm nights, aurora reflects on the water for stunning photography.
+On calm nights, aurora reflects on the water for stunning photography — see our aurora photography guide for camera settings.
 Less light pollution than in-town spots.

 The Mat-Su Valley Alternative